6851-2021/functional-queue-visualization/README.md

+# Functional Queue Visualization

+This project is a visualization of a purely functional queue data structure, implemented enqueue and dequeue operations in constant worst-case time using six stacks.

 ## Setup instructions

-First, make sure `Node.js` and `npm` are installed (https://www.npmjs.com/get-npm).
+First, make sure Node.js and `npm` (and optionally `yarn`) are installed (https://www.npmjs.com/get-npm).

-Once the repository is cloned/downloaded, navigate to the `/app` directory, run `npm install` to install any package dependencies, and then run `yarn start` to launch the application.
+Once the repository is cloned/downloaded, navigate to the `/app` directory, run `npm install` (or `yarn`) to install any package dependencies, and then run `npm start` (or `yarn start`) to launch the application.
 The app should open at `localhost:3000` in your browser.

 ## Documentation

-`writeups/writeup.pdf` is a writeup on the design of the functional queue visualizer.
+[`writeups/writeup.pdf`](writeups/writeup.pdf) is a writeup on the design of the functional queue visualizer.

-`writeups/functional.pdf` describes the specifics of our functional queue implementation.
+[`writeups/functional.pdf`](writeups/functional.pdf) describes the specifics of our functional queue implementation.

 ## Brief Introduction to Functional Queues